Moose Hill Nature Camp | Forms & Resources for Parents

 Welcome to the Moose Hill Camp family!
 Here you can find everything you need to know about attending camp this summer.
-We encourage you to bring your camper for a visit prior to their first day of camp—feel free to drop by anytime the Visitor Center is open.
-You can also register your child for a Vacation Week program!
+We encourage you to bring your camper for a visit prior to their first day of camp—feel free to drop by anytime the trails are open.

 Please label everything!
 Lost & Found items are put in a bin near the camp gate until the last day.
 Items are available at the Visitor Center until September 15.